 The risks of an EPA or DHA deficiency are unclear as these are not essential fatty acids; they are fatty acids that our body can produce from ALA (alpha-linolenic acid) — most likely it produces only the amount that it needs at any given time.

 While a well-planned, balanced vegan diet is suitable to meet all recommendations for nutrients in every stage of life, improperly-planned vegan diets may be deficient in vitamin B12, vitamin D, calcium, iodine, iron, zinc, riboflavin (vitamin B2), long-chain fatty acids EPA and DHA, and omega-3 fatty acids.

 Includes the following sources:

-High-risk groups such as vegetarians, adolescent girls and women athletes need to eat iron-rich foods each day (combined with foods that are high in vitamin C). … Vegetarians who exclude all animal products from their diet may need almost twice as much dietary iron each day as non-vegetarians.
-Sources include dark green leafy vegetables — such as spinach — and raisins, nuts, seeds, beans, peas, and iron-fortified cereals, breads and pastas.[unreliable medical source?]
+High-risk groups such as vegetarians, adolescent girls, and women athletes need to eat iron-rich foods each day (combined with foods that are high in vitamin C). … Vegetarians who exclude all animal products from their diet may need almost twice as much dietary iron each day as non-vegetarians.
+Sources include dark green leafy vegetables — such as spinach — and raisins, nuts, seeds, beans, peas, iron-fortified cereals, bread, and pasta.[unreliable medical source?]

 2 What do prominent physicians write?